olets/shiki/packages/shiki/README.md

 Compared to shikijs/shikis's shiki package at v0.x, @olets/shiki switches to ESM, and adds additional themes and languages.

+The themes and languages are most or all of those listed at https://shiki.style/themes and https://shiki.style/languages.
+(Something missing?
+Contribute it!)

 Learn more in this repo's [CONTRIBUTING.md](CONTRIBUTING.md), and in [shikijs/shikijs's shiki package's v0.x README.md](https://github.com/shikijs/shiki/blob/v0.14.7/packages/shiki/README.md).

 ## Installation